rcazzara/seldovia/_people/Hern_Frank_Lyn.md

 co-pilot had a hole on his side, and looked down and saw the plane" Evans said.
 "It was in a blind canyon along one of the creeeks going into Talbot Creek, east of BUrwash Landing" he said.
-Evans said he and Jensen didn’t realize the wreckage might be the missiong Hern plane, but when he radioed to Floyd Miller, Northway customs officer who has been independently searching for Hern all summer, Miller alerted the Royal Canadian Mounted Police.
+Evans said he and Jensen didnâ€™t realize the wreckage might be the missiong Hern plane, but when he radioed to Floyd Miller, Northway customs officer who has been independently searching for Hern all summer, Miller alerted the Royal Canadian Mounted Police.
 An RCMP spokesman haid a chartered helicopter